This annual report discusses the state of community relations in NSW and the role played by NSW Government Agencies

 The report can also be obtained in hard copy, if stocks remain.
-To request a hard copy use our contact form, enter your details and select Publications Request.
-Select the report you require from list below by year.
+To request a hard copy contact us, enter your details and add that your enquiry is a Publications Request stating the report you require from list below.

 It is a pleasure to submit this 19th annual report on the state of community relations in NSW during the 2014-2015 financial year for presentation by the Minister for Multiculturalism, the Honourable John Ajaka MLC, to the Parliament of New South Wales.

 We have pleasure in submitting this 18th annual report on the state of community relations in NSW for presentation by the Minister for Citizenship and Communities, the Honourable Victor Dominello MP, to Parliament.

 As the recently-appointed Chair and Chief Executive Officer of the Community Relations Commission for a Multicultural NSW (CRC), we are pleased to submit this report to Parliament documenting ‘the state of community relations in NSW’.

 I commenced as the Chair of the Community Relations Commission (formerly Ethnic Affairs Commission) in 1989.
 Over these years, I have witnessed overwhelming success in all areas of multiculturalism.
 The Community Relations Report 2012 testifies to this success and makes visible the efforts to comply with the Community Relations Commission and Principles of Multiculturalism Act (2000).

 If you have any questions about Multicultural NSW we would love to hear from you.

 or call (02) 82556767